-Deep Necklift Surgery
+Deep Necklift Surgery in London

 What is a necklift?

 A deep necklift is a procedure people undertake to improve the appearance of the neck and jawline and comprehensively address all signs of neck ageing.
 The process of neck ageing is complex and involves a variety of changes that happen in both the superficial (skin and superficial fat), and deep tissue layers (deep muscles, deep fat, glands and fascia).
-Surgical correction through a necklift procedure allows for all those elements to be addressed together for the most effective and long-lasting results.
+Surgical correction through a cosmetic necklift procedure allows for all those elements to be addressed together for the most effective and long-lasting results.
 See our necklift before and after photos here

 How is a necklift different from a facelift?

 A facelift is undertaken when someone wishes to address lower and mid-face decent, i.e., jowls, heavy nasolabial folds, saginess or loss of cheek volume, and lower face squareness.
 A facelift resuspends the lax deep layers of the face (SMAS) to improve mid- and lower face heaviness, and restore a more youthful heart-shape to the face.
 It involves an additional incision in front of the ear and at the hairline.
-Fortunately, in the right hands this incision can be placed in the natural concavity of the ear area and fade so not noticeable.
+Fortunately, in the right hands this incision can be placed in the natural concavity of the ear area and fade it is so not noticeable.
 Read about our facelift here.

 Do I need a necklift?